nrstott/bogart/README.md

 ### The `then` Method
 `promise.then(callback, errback, progress)`

 A promise will have a `then` method which takes up to three parameters.
+The three parameters are all optional.
+The first parameter, `callback`, is executed if the Promise is successfully resolved.
+The second parameter, `errback`, is executed if the Promise is rejected.
+The third parameter, `progress`, is used to provide intermediate feedback on the asynchronous operation.
+This parameter is rarely used.
+Most promises do not report progress.

 ### The `when` Function
 `bogart.q.when(promiseOrValue, callback, errback, progress)`

 The `when` function in the `bogart.q` namespace is helpful when you do not know if what you have is a value or a promise for a value.
 The callback will be executed for success for a resoled promise or for the value passed if it is a value and not a promise.

+    // The following two lines are equivalent with the exception that the `when` can
+    // handle values that are not promises. q.when(p, function() { console.log('Success'); });
+    p.then(function() { console.log('Success'); });

 ## JSGI